learn-co-students/ruby-class-variables-and-class-methods-lab-v-000/README.md

-# Ruby Class Variables And Class Methods Lab
+if # Ruby Class Variables And Class Methods Lab

 ## Objectives